 I felt sad, watching her go.
 I was actually fond of her.
 She was the happy and playful type.

 When he was done, he stormed out of the house, charging past me like I didn’t exist.
 Minutes later, I was being whipped by Mommy for my encounter with Halim.
-I was hit so hard I was scared that I would die.
+I was whipped so hard that I was scared I would die.
 Even when Lekan tried to stop her, she threw him to the floor and continued whipping me.

 By now, Tope’s arms were flailing.
 She was making familiar sounds that indicated she was calling for me and for Mommy.
-Slimy saliva and blood began to escape from her mouth in gobbles.
+Slimy saliva and blood began to drip from her mouth in gobbles.

 Tope began to jerk.
 She clutched her throat.
 Her eyes rolled a couple of times.